annisanurdyahP/dealls_task/README.md

 ## Project Overview
 This is an automated testing project using Playwright for web application testing.

+## Test Reports
+Test reports are generated in the playwright-report directory.

+Technologies Used:
+- Playwright
+- TypeScript

+## Challenge 1 & 3 Result
+1. Challenge 1: Automation Testing (Technical Skills) -> please open word document from this repo with title "Challenge 1: Automation Testing (Technical Skills)"
+2. Challenge 3: Exploration & Bug - > please open word document from this repo with title "Challenge 3: Exploration & Bug"

 ## Project Structure
 - `tests/`: Contains test specification files
   - `bookingSession.spec.ts`: Tests related to booking sessions